-Continuous/D = measured continuously, and recorded and reported daily
+Continuous/D = measured continuously, and recorded and reported daily Continuous/H = measured continuously, and recorded and reported hourly

-1/2 Hours = once per two hours
+1/Day = once per day

-2/Week = twice per week

 1/Week = once per week

 1/Month = once per month

 1/Quarter = once per quarter

-2/Year = twice per year

 1/Year = once per year

-- The following flow information shall be reported in monthly self-monitoring reports: - Daily average flow (MGD) - Total monthly flow volume (MG) - [2] BOD5 and TSS effluent samples shall be collected concurrently with BOD5 and TSS influent samples.
-BOD5 and TSS percent removal shall be reported for each calendar month in accordance with section IV.B of this Order. - [3] If pH is monitored continuously, the minimum and maximum for each day shall be reported in self-monitoring reports. - [4] Acute toxicity tests shall be performed in accordance with MRP section V.A.
-Samples may be collected prior to disinfection. - [5] Chronic toxicity tests shall be performed in accordance with MRP section V.B.
-Samples may be collected prior to disinfection. - The Discharger shall monitor for the pollutants listed in Attachment G, Table B. - Effluent residual chlorine concentrations shall be monitored continuously or, at a minimum, every hour.
+- The following flow information shall be reported in monthly self-monitoring reports: - Daily average flow (MGD) - Total monthly flow volume (MG) - BOD5 and TSS effluent samples shall be collected concurrently with BOD5 and TSS influent samples.
+BOD5 and TSS percent removal shall be reported for each calendar month in accordance with section IV.B of this Order. - [3] If pH is monitored continuously, the minimum and maximum for each day shall be reported in self-monitoring reports. - [4] If temperature is monitored continuously, the daily arithmetic mean shall be reported in self-monitoring reports. - [5] Effluent residual chlorine concentrations shall be monitored continuously or, at a minimum, every hour.
 The Discharger shall describe all excursions of the chlorine limit in the transmittal letter of self-monitoring reports as required by Attachment G section V.C.1.a.
 If monitoring continuously, the Discharger shall report through data upload to CIWQS, from discrete readings of the continuous monitoring every hour on the hour, the maximum for each day and any other discrete hourly reading that exceed the effluent limit, and, for the purpose of mandatory minimum penalties required by Water Code section 13385(i), compliance shall be based only on these discrete readings.
 The Discharger shall retain continuous monitoring readings for at least three years.
 The Regional Water Board reserves the right to use all continuous monitoring data for discretionary enforcement.